 1. Overcome the common struggle to sleep

 So many people will tell you to “Get your sleep now (before you’re up all night with a crying infant),” but often, no matter how exhausted you feel, pregnant women struggle to sleep at night.
 Alice suggests figuring out what’s causing you to sleep less.
 If you’re constantly running to the bathroom, try to drink more during the day and less at night.
 If muscle cramps or back pain (or any pain) is keeping you up, get creative with pillows and ask your partner for a much-needed massage.
 Look into acupuncture with a licensed practitioner to help relieve nausea, back pain, insomnia and anxiety.
+You can also try drinking morning sickness tea for nausea relief and to help relax your body and mind.
 If your brain is on overdrive — worrying about everything and anything — Alice recommends keeping a journal and pen on your nightstand to write down what’s bothering you and vow to tackle it in the morning — after you get a good night’s sleep.

 2. Take some time to be mindful